phuang1024/piano_video/docs/api-tutorial.rst

 Now, if you list the add-ons, you should see your add-on installed!

 ``pv addons list``

+We can start Piano Video with

+``pv``

+and we should see the printed text on the terminal.

 Currently, our add-on doesn't change the UI in any noticable way.
 We are going to go over modifying the UI in the next section.